Brandon Tamm

 Currently

 On contract through Amsive (through May 2026) and open to senior SA and GPM roles — particularly in construction tech, ecommerce, or any SaaS platform where the complexity of the product is the moat.
-Also available for consulting engagements on a project basis.
+Also available for project-based consulting, including website and CRM builds for service businesses and contractors.

 Outside work